Quite possibly the best thing ever.

 A whole basket of fries that I can have all to my own.

-These salt and peppered oven baked potato wedges are, of course, gluten free, very vegan and super easy to make.
+These salt and peppered oven-baked potato wedges are, of course, gluten-free and super easy to make.
 Like, really easy.

 Like, this is a recipe for sliced potatoes put in the oven and then served hot and crispy.

 WHY I LOVE THIS RECIPE FOR OVEN-BAKED POTATO WEDGES

 Healthy french fries.
 Duh!

 Baking wedged potatoes in the oven for about 35 minutes with just a teensy tiny bit of oil and a heavy sprinkling of salt and pepper results in a super crispy outside, an almost creamy potatoey inside and a very happy tummy.